 Semenggoh Nature Reserve

-To truly see an orangutan in the wild in Borneo, you would still have to trek for days, and even then, there are no guarantees.
+Seeing an orangutan in the wild in Borneo is truly special, but it does require you to visit extremely remote areas (and even then, as with any nature, there are no guarantees).
 Animals don’t sync up with our schedules, as you well know.
 But there are two places in Malaysian Borneo you can reliably go to see orangutans - Sepilok Wildlife Centre in Sabah and Semenggoh Nature Reserve in Sarawak.

 So, should you choose Sepilok or Semenggoh?